 - North Carolina Department of Public Instruction (NCDPI)

 - This degree program follows the admission guidelines of the School of Education teacher programs; admission to the university does not guarantee admission to the major.
 Requirements include a minimum 3.0 overall GPA and a minimum passing score established by the N.C.
 Department of Public Instruction on the Professional Assessment for Beginning Teachers (Praxis I).
-In addition, this degree program requires a grade of C or better in the following classes: TED 222, TED 250, and MAT 115.
+In addition, this degree program requires a grade of C or better in the following classes: TED 222, TED 250, and MAT 112 or higher.

 Elementary Education (BS) (LIC)